The Geometry of Superposition

 Superposition as a packing problem

-The network packs ndn \gg d features into dd dimensions by exploiting sparsity.
-On any given input, most features are inactive.
-If two features rarely co-activate, their representations can overlap without interfering at inference time.
-The question is how much overlap geometry permits before the interference becomes unrecoverable.
+The network squeezes ndn \gg d features into dd dimensions by using sparsity.
+Most features are silent on any given input, and when two features rarely fire together their representations can overlap without interfering at inference time.
+The real question is how much overlap the geometry allows before the interference becomes impossible to untangle.

-Concentration of measure, random matrix theory, optimal transport, and information geometry are the right tools.
+The right tools for answering this are concentration of measure, random matrix theory, optimal transport, and information geometry.

 The toy model